Wednesday, February 24, 2021

 Summary: American astronomer Joel Stebbins determined migrating bird heights via telescopes in 1905, according to his February 1906 report in Popular Astronomy.

-Illustration shows May 19, 1905, path of eighth bird, as charted by Joel Stebbins (S8) and Frederic Carpenter (C8), with Stebbins sited 21 feet east of Carpenter; J. Stebbins, "A Method of Determining the Heights of Migrating Birds," Popular Astronomy (February 1906), page 66: Public Domain, via HathiTrust
+Illustration shows May 19, 1905, path of eighth bird, as charted by Joel Stebbins (S8) and Frederic Carpenter (C8), with Stebbins sited 21 feet east of Carpenter; J. Stebbins, "A Method of Determining the Heights of Migrating Birds," Popular Astronomy (February 1906), page 66: Public Domain, Google-digitized, via HathiTrust

 American astronomer Joel Stebbins determined migrating bird heights via telescopes in 1905, according to his report in the February 1906 issue of Popular Astronomy.